myselfswk/OLX-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Future Features:
-(Update & manage User profile and upload profile picture coming soon)
+(Update, messaging & manage User profile and upload profile picture coming soon)

-(message update coming soon)

 (A Porject For Saylani Mass IT Training Center)